The Textbook Character Treatise

 On the other hand, if a given rule is not in play in one's campaign, it can make for a great character limitation!
 For example, fatigue rules can really put a damper on posthumans in a long-running battle, particularly against other super-powered foes who lack such a limitation (such as, say, a killer robot).
 Saddling oneself with such concerns willingly can quickly make for a very powerful, if somewhat constrained, character!

 Characters with the requirement to concentrate to keep their powers functioning can activate them as per normal, but keeping their ascendant abilities functional depends on how well they can multitask.
-A character with a Reason (mem) score of Typical (6) or less can only concentrate on maintaining one super human power, with each +1 RS to that statistic adding an additional power they can keep going simultaneously.
+A character with an intellect value of 6 or less can only concentrate on maintaining one super-human power, with each +1 RS to that statistic adding an additional power they can keep going simultaneously.

 Fatigue: wielding powers is difficult work; dishing out lightning bolts uses a lot of energy, after all!